New results for the random nearest neighbor tree: Introduction

-Another similar model in this framework is the uniform attachment model (or the UA model for short): starting again with a small seed graph (usually consisting of a single vertex), vertices arrive one after the other, and each newly arrived connects by an edge to a uniformly chosen set of $m$ of the previous vertices (again, loops and multiple edges might or might not be are allowed).
-Once again, for a large constant $m$, the UA graph on an even number of vertices a.a.s.\ has a perfect matching, and for even larger $m$ a.a.s.\ it has a Hamilton cycle (see again the papers of Frieze, Pra\l{}at, P\'{e}rez-Gim\'{e}nez and Reiniger~\cite{PawelHC}) and Acan~\cite{Acan}).
-The particular case of $m=1$ without allowing loops, known as the uniform attachment tree or also the random recursive tree (the second term assumes that one starts with exactly one vertex), received particular attention due to its connection to sorting algorithms in computer science: Devroye~\cite{Dev1988} and Mahmoud~\cite{Mah1991} showed that the depth of the last node is a.a.s.\ $(1+o(1))\log n$, whereas Devroye~\cite{Dev1987} and Pittel~\cite{Pittel1994} showed that the height of the tree is a.a.s.\ $(e+o(1))\log n$.
-Devroye, Fawzi and Fraiman~\cite{DFF} later generalized these results and showed that the height remains logarithmic for more general attachment rules, with the leading constant depending on the particular rule, and in the already mentioned paper~\cite{SeniPain} S\'{e}nizergues and Pain generalize this to weighted recursive trees.
-For various statistics of UA trees, we refer the reader to the books of Drmota~\cite{Drmota2009} and Frieze and Karo\'{n}ski, Chapter 15.2 of~\cite{FKRandom}.
-Let us point out that the UA tree can be intuitively seen as the online $d$-NN tree that we study here when $d=\infty$: roughly speaking, when $d=\infty$, the two models coincide since every newly arrived vertex has infinitely many new degrees of freedom, and since there are only finitely many pairs of vertices, they impose constraints that are described by finitely many dimensions at any moment, every new vertex has each of the previously arrived ones as its nearest neighbor with the same probability.
+Another similar model in this framework is the uniform attachment model (or the UA model for short): starting again with a small seed graph (usually consisting of a single vertex), vertices arrive one after the other, and each newly arrived vertex connects by an edge to a uniformly chosen set of $m$ of the previous vertices (again, loops and multiple edges might or might not be are allowed).
+Once again, for a large constant $m$, the UA graph on an even number of vertices a.a.s.\ has a perfect matching, and for even larger $m$, a.a.s.\ it has a Hamilton cycle~\cite{PawelHC, Acan}.
+The particular case of $m=1$ without allowing loops, known as the uniform attachment tree or also the random recursive tree (the second term assumes that one starts with exactly one vertex), received particular attention due to its connection to sorting algorithms in computer science.
+Devroye~\cite{Dev1988} and Mahmoud~\cite{Mah1991} showed that the depth of the last node is a.a.s.\ $(1+o(1))\log n$, whereas Devroye~\cite{Dev1987} and Pittel~\cite{Pittel1994} showed that the height of the tree is a.a.s.\ $(e+o(1))\log n$.
+Devroye, Fawzi and Fraiman~\cite{DFF} later generalized these results and showed that the height remains logarithmic for more general attachment rules, with the leading constant depending on the particular rule, and in the already mentioned paper~\cite{SeniPain} S\'{e}nizergues and Pain generalized this to weighted recursive trees.
+For various statistics of UA trees, we refer the reader to the book of Drmota~\cite{Drmota2009} and Chapter 15.2 in the book of Frieze and Karo\'{n}ski~\cite{FKRandom}.
+Let us point out that the UA tree can be intuitively seen as the online $d$-NN tree that we study here when $d=\infty$: roughly speaking, when $d=\infty$, the two models coincide since every newly arrived vertex has infinitely many new degrees of freedom, and since there are only finitely many pairs of vertices, they impose constraints that are described by finitely many dimensions at any moment.
+In particular, every new vertex has each of the previously arrived ones as its nearest neighbor with the same probability.